 This course familiarizes students with skills and best practices for computer forensics investigation and analysis.
 Students will learn how to gather and analyze digital evidence and use critical thinking skills to solve computer-based crimes.
-Prerequisites: None 50 hours 4.0 Quarter Credits

 CITDE370 - Cybersecurity Programs and Policies